This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Key Takeaways

-- Extend your growing season with cold frames and mulch, protecting plants from frost and maintaining moisture.
+- You’ll extend your growing season with simple tools like cold frames, row covers, and mulch, which protect plants from frost while maintaining soil warmth for continued harvests.

 Preparing Soil for Fall Gardening